 Shops, pubs and restaurants are one mile from your door.

-Red Kites & The Red Kite Centre and Museum in Tregaron
+Red Kites & The Tregaron Heritage Centre and Museum

 The birds you seeing soaring above Tan yr Allt are most likely to be Red Kites.
 The Red Kite is a magnificent and colourful bird of prey with a wingspan that can be over 6ft.